JACoW-org/AcrobatPitStopTools/README.md

 # Acrobat/PitStop/PowerPoint scripts and tools

 * `JACoW-09.joboptions`    - JACoW 2009 JobOptions for Acrobat Distiller
 * `JACoW-10.joboptions`    - JACoW 2010 JobOptions for Acrobat Distiller
 * `JACoW-11.joboptions`    - JACoW v11  JobOptions for Acrobat Distiller
 * `JACoW Media Box.eal`    - JACoW Crop Media Box Action List for Enfocus PitStop
 * `JACoWSetDot.js`         - JACoW Acrobat extension to assign dots+ on paper
 * `SplitAnimations.ppa`    - PowerPoint add-in to split animation when creating PDF
 * `SplitAnimations.ppt`    - "Workspace" for developing the SplitAnimations.ppa PowerPoint add-in
 * `barcode_font`           - TrueType font needed by JACoWSetDot.js to create the barcode onto papers
+* `embeddable_symbol_font` - A modified Symbol.ttf font for the editors that can be embedded

 ## Instructions on how to use these files.